kwyse/personal-website/content/posts/grokking-ecs.md

 [Gist of the source code](https://gist.github.com/kwyse/1d6be3de1c95d05502e10b6dba3cc6be)

-The above includes the simplest kind of run loop with a fixed timestep of 1/60th of a second.
+The above includes the simplest kind of run loop with a fixed time step of 1/60th of a second.
 The results are hopefully a white square moving across a black abyss.

 {{% center %}}
 ![Grokking ECS results](/images/grokking_ecs_result.gif)
 {{% /center %}}

 There are many ways to improve this.
 You could use a more sophisticated run loop that can handle variable time steps.
-Or you could use the parellel iterators offered by Specs to improve performance.
-It's probably a good idea to better define the boundaries of our ECS explcitely as well.
+Or you could use the parallel iterators offered by Specs to improve performance.
+It's probably a good idea to better define the boundaries of our ECS explicitly as well.
 Modularise all of that and you have the beginnings of a game!